chrispenna/chrispenna/README.md

 # Introducing Myself

-Greetings, I'm Chris – an aspiring self-taught Data Analyst specializing in data analysis, reporting, query optimization, database design, and data modeling.
+Hello, I'm Chris.
+A self-driven learner passionate about the intricacies of data.
+My journey involves diving into data analysis, perfecting query optimization, crafting intuitive database designs, and creating meaningful data models.
+Let's explore the world of data together.

 - Querying data using SQL.
 - Generating reports and performing ad-hoc data analysis using SQL.